 Surprised?
 Don't be.
 Just like other forms of technology, hearing aids and PSAPs are constantly evolving, and today, many are able to link to your Bluetooth-enabled device.
 This feature allows users to seamlessly connect to televisions, phones, and mp3 players for added convenience.

-Hearing aids can be notoriously expensive; they generally range between $2,500 and more than $4,000.
+Hearing aids can be notoriously expensive; they generally range between $2,000 and more than $4,000.
 If you suspect that you are suffering from hearing loss, seeking the correct treatment is essential.
-For your health and safety, we urge you to consult an audiologist regarding the best hearing aid for your hearing loss needs.

 Q. How do I determine whether I need a hearing aid or a PSAP?